 For shopping, I love the city laneways, especially between Flinders, Elizabeth, Bourke and Swanston Streets.
 Little Collins Street is also very good for relieving you of some of your cash.

-Eureka Tower is a must see for anyone in the city.
+Eureka Tower is a must see for anyone looking for things to do in Melbourne.
 It offers stunning views from the highest observation deck in the southern hemisphere, at 297 metres/88 floors.

 If you’re here during the AFL (Australian Football League) season, you must check out a game.
 The atmosphere in the massive MCG is unlike anything else in this country.